 - Improving conditions for bicycling, walking and public transportation that increase access and the aesthetic appearance of our communities;

-- Creating beautiful artistic place-making structures and artifacts throughout the community.
+- Creating beautiful artistic place-making structures and artifacts throughout the community and on our Major Taylor Trail.

 The vision of Major Taylor Trail Keepers Chicago is to increase the overall quality of life in our local communities through improved access to modes of transit and increasing economic independence that results in community pride and healthy, sustainable lifestyles.
 We envision the neighborhoods of the south-side of Chicago being places that are beautiful, safe, fun, and healthy places to live, work and PLAY.